Have you ever had difficulties with finding inspiration for your photography?

 Paul Nicklen is a Canadian photographer and marine biologist.
 His work has taken him around the globe.

-He has been documenting the beauty and the plight of our planet for over twenty years.
+He has been documenting the beauty of our planet for over twenty years.

-BBC Wildlife Photographer of the Year and the prestigious World Press Photo for Photojournalism are just two of his awards.
+He received the BBC Wildlife Photographer of the Year and the prestigious World Press Photo for Photojournalism awards.

 39. Stephen Wilkes